caadams4/campus_meet/README.md

 * navigate to /client/ directory and run the command: ng serve
 * http://127.0.0.1:4200

-# How to start the Angular app
+# How to start the API
 * IF RUNNING ANGULAR AND THE API, START THE SERVICES IN TWO SEPERATE TERMINALS
 * navigate to client/campus_meet/
 * in a terminal, run the command: ng serve